KolbyLalonde/SENG-438/A3/Report.md

 Coverage Calculation -

 <img src="media/Contains_Calc.png" alt="media/Contains_Calc.png" width="360"/>

+The method we will use out the DataUtilities class to preform manual data-flow coverage is the calculateColumnTotal method.

+text...

 # 3 A detailed description of the testing strategy for the new unit test